SIPupstreamDesign/ChOWDER/UserGuide/en/UserGuide.md

 -	Use the URL of the ChOWDER server for `url`.
 -	`windows` is the object that has the Display ID as key and display setup as value.
     -	Designate the display group in `Group`.
+    -	Set the position of the window in `position`.
-    -	Set the position and size of the window in `rect`.
+    -	Set the size of the window in `size`.
-    -	Set the position within VDA in `position`.
+    -	Set the position within VDA in `vda_position`.
-    -	Set the enlargement factor within VDA in `scale`.
+    -	Set the enlargement factor within VDA in `vda_scale`.
     -	Designate whether to display or to not display the full screen of the window in `fullscreen`.
     -	Designate whether to display or to not display the window frame in `frame`.